hesther/espsim/README.md

 ## Installation

 It is easiest to install all required packages inside a conda environment.
-If you want to use jupyter notebooks, and plot 3D representations using py3Dmol, create the following environment (here named `espsim`):

-`conda create -n espsim -c rdkit rdkit numpy scipy jupyter py3dmol`

-If you don't need jupyter, you can create an environment with less packages:

-`conda create -n espsim -c rdkit rdkit numpy scipy`
+Run

+`conda env create -f environment.yml`

+to install all necessary packages.
 Next, activate the environment:

 `conda activate espsim`

 (or `source activate espsim` if you have an older version of conda).
-If you wish to calculate quantum mechanical partial charges with Psi4, install the Psi4 package and RESP plugin via (optional):

-`conda install -c psi4 psi4 resp`

-If you don't want to use conda, install Python3, RDKit, Numpy and Scipy, as well as optionally Jupyter, py3Dmol, Psi4 and RESP  in any way convenient to you.
+If you don't want to use conda, install Python3, RDKit, Numpy, Scipy, Scikit-Learn, Pytorch, Tqdm, as well as optionally Jupyter, py3Dmol, Psi4, RESP (for calculation of quantum mechanical partial charges), and https://github.com/hesther/chemprop-atom-bond.git (for calculation of machine-learned partial charges) in any way convenient to you.

-Now, install espsim as a pip package as follows, by (1) changing the directory to wherever you saved espsim (use the correct path instead of `<pathtoespsim>`) and compiling the package (2):
+Now, install espsim as a pip package as follows:

-1. `cd <pathtoespsim>`
-2. `pip install -e .`
+`pip install -e .`

 Then you can use `import espsim` or from `espsim import ...` in your code.
 To test your installation, run